-This glossary wil provide you with explanations (and sometimes also translations) of words and expressions, used within the datasets on the beguinages and the related webtexts.
+This glossary will provide you with explanations (and sometimes also translations) of Dutch words and expressions, used within the datasets on the commons and the related webtexts.
 Explanation/translation will only be given at the word or expression most commonly used.
-In case other words or expressions have the same meaning, a term in red italics will refer you to the explanation of the word/expression at the word/expression most commonly used.
+In case other words or expressions have the same meaning, a term in italics refers the explanation of the word/expression at the word/expression most commonly used.

-To speed up your search, you may want to use the alphabet beneath to search for the first capital.
+To speed up your search, you may want to use the alphabet beneath to search for the first character.

 (Mortmain; French: Mortmain)